5pm-HDH/TallyArbiter-WS28xxListener/readme.md

 ## Setting up the script to start at boot
 To setup the script as a systemd service just run the `install.sh` bash-script as root.
-This will create a user (tally) and install the script in its directory and enable a systemd service
+This will create a directory and install the script into /root/tally and enable a systemd service

 ```
 sudo install.sh